IBM-Cloud/DevOps-Services-Docs/tutorials/integrations_ui/index.md

 <a name='configure_slack'></a>
 ## Configure the Slack integration

+**Important**: Notifications that are posted to public Slack channels are visible to everyone on the team.
+You are responsible for the content that you post.

 1. On the App Details page, go to the Integrations section.
 2. Expand the **SLACK** section.
 3. Type the API authentication token for your Slack account.
 You must use a generated full-access token to authenticate with Slack.
 For instructions about how to find the token, see [Slack authentication](https://api.slack.com/web#authentication).